Singular reduction of Dirac structures: Proper actions and orbit type manifolds

 The orbit space is thus diffeomorphic to the subset $\bar M$ of $\R^3$ defined by hence $\bar M:=\{(x,y,z)\in\R^3\mid x,y\geq 0\text{ and } z^2\leq xy\}$ by the Cauchy-Schwarz inequality.
 This is a stratified space with three strata

 (compare with Proposition \ref{equ_of_smooth_structures}).
-In the figure below we have represented the strata $\bar P_0$ (the point $(0,0,0)$) and $\bar P_1$ (the surface without the singular point $(0,0,0)$) of the reduced space $\bar M=(\R^3\times\R^3)/\SO$.
+In Figure \ref{figure1} we have represented the strata $\bar P_0$ (the point $(0,0,0)$) and $\bar P_1$ (the surface without the singular point $(0,0,0)$) of the reduced space $\bar M=(\R^3\times\R^3)/\SO$.
 The manifold $\bar P_2$ is the open set ``inside'' the surface.

 We use the coordinates $(x_1,y_1,z_1,x_2,y_2,z_2)$ on $\R^3\times\R^3$:

 The invariant functions $f_1,f_2,f_3$ are given in these coordinates by $f_1(p)=x_1^2+y_1^2+z_1^2$, $f_2(p)=x_2^2+y_2^2+z_2^2$, and $f_3(p)=x_1x_2+y_1y_2+z_1z_2$.
 Using Lemma \ref{description_V_G} and the fact that the three invariant polynomials $f_1,f_2,f_3$ form a Hilbert basis for the set of $\sfe$-invariant polynomials on $\R6$ (see \cite{Bierstone75} and the Theorem of Schwarz-Mather as presented in e.g., \cite{Pflaum01}; \cite{OrRa04} has a quick summary), we get: